JVM-RingBuffer/RingBuffer/README.md

+### Problem space

+This library is useful when:

+- you need to process events at the highest speed, with the lowest latency, you do not care about power consumption and you want to split the work between concatenated event-loop threads
+- you care about power consumption, do not need the lowest latency, but still care about high performance

 # RingBuffer

 This library supplies FIFO ring buffer implementations that are optimized for different use cases and can be configured extensively.
 The following cases are covered: